AritraC1/Java/README.md

 # JAVA

 ### About
-All the Basic concepts, OOPs, DSA in Java along with notes and practice problems.
+All the Basics concepts of Java, OOPs, DSA in Java and some Projects along with notes, practice problems, and other resources.

 ### References:-